ART: OPEN STUDIOS

 THE FARM ARTS CAMP

-Our two-week Farm Arts program is a rich opportunity for beginning and experienced young artists.
+Our two-week and three-week Farm Arts programs are a rich opportunity for beginning and experienced young artists.
 With a structured visual arts component each morning, and ample self-directed time throughout the rest of the day, Farm Arts offers a wonderful balance of freedom and structure.
 Every two weeks, a visiting artist leads a collaborative project through which campers learn skills and techniques rooted in the visiting artist’s own practices.
 For campers who wish to dedicate more time to the collaborative project, or go deeper with the skills and techniques taught as part of it, our visiting artist is available throughout the day to work with individuals and small groups.
 Other campers will, after the morning program, choose to work on their personal projects, with assistance and support from our studio art staff.
 Campers in the program also have ample time to explore other camp programs.